Jumperr-labs/stm32_cubemx_sample/README.md

 ## How to run the build server locally

+### Prerequisites
-Install Docker (if you’re looking to implement a continuous integration process, Docker is one of the building blocks you’ll need).
+Docker - (if you’re looking to implement a continuous integration process, Docker is one of the building blocks you’ll need).

+### Run these commands
 ```
 docker pull jumperio/vlab-gcc-arm
 git clone https://github.com/Jumperr-labs/stm32_cubemx_sample.git